jakubkanna/weatherapp/README.md

 # Weather App

-**Note:** Yes you don't see a stylesheet for a reason!
+**Note:** Yes you don't see a fancy stylesheet for a reason!
 The goal is to create good design and the app using only default user agent stylesheet.

 ## The Odin Project